fledge-iot/fledge/docs/securing_fledge.rst

 Fledge currently supports four roles for users:

-  - **Administrator**: a user with admin role is able to fully configure Fledge, view the data read by the Fledge instance  and also manage Fledge users.
+  - **Administrator**: a user with admin role is able to fully configure Fledge, view the data read by the Fledge instance and also manage Fledge users and backups.

+  - **Control**: a user with this role is able to configure Fledge, execute control scripts and pipelines and also view the data read by Fledge.
+The user can not manage other users or add new users.

   - **Editor**: a user with this role is able to configure Fledge and view the data read by Fledge.
 The user can not manage other users or add new users.